How to Prevent Yellowing on Retro Consoles

 Reversing Console Yellowing

-If your console is already yellowed, addressing the discoloration can be challenging but rewarding.
+If your console is already yellowed, addressing the discoloration can be challenging.
 The most common and effective method is Retrobright, which uses hydrogen peroxide and UV light to reverse yellowing.

 For detailed instructions on how to perform the Retrobright method, check out our step-by-step guide here.